SolomonMg/website-hugo5/content/_index.md

         Messing founded the Data Lab at Pew Research Center, where his team conducted algorithmic audits of [Google Image searches](https://www.pewresearch.org/social-trends/2018/12/17/gender-and-jobs-in-online-image-searches/) and [news photos on Facebook](https://www.journalism.org/2019/05/23/men-appear-twice-as-often-as-women-in-news-photos-on-facebook/), used ML to [study inauthentic and automated behavior on Twitter](https://www.pewresearch.org/internet/2018/04/09/bots-in-the-twittersphere/), and used NLP to understand the role of ideology and [power structures](https://www.pewresearch.org/fact-tank/2017/08/21/highly-ideological-members-of-congress-have-more-facebook-followers-than-moderates-do/) embedded in how members of [congress use social media to communicate](https://www.pewresearch.org/politics/2017/02/23/partisan-conflict-and-congressional-outreach/).

         Messing received his PhD in Communication from Stanford University in 2013, earning a Masters of Science in Statistics.
-He serves on the advisory board of Journal of Quantitative Description, served as Assistant Editor of Political Communication, and founded the Journal of International Policy Solutions.
+He has served on the advisory board of Journal of Quantitative Description, served as the Assistant Editor of Political Communication, and founded the Journal of International Policy Solutions.

         <!-- Some past work using [privacy tech](https://arxiv.org/abs/2002.04049) to [unlock research/ML](pdf/Facebook_DP_URLs_Dataset.pdf) in corporate data warehouses.